 You and others will pass through the Inca gateway before arriving at Huchuy Qosqo, which sits above the Sacred Valley of the Incas.

-On Day Three of Huchuy Qosqo Tour, is where you’ll finally see Machu Picchu.
-At Machu Picchu Tours & Treks, we organize everything, and that includes getting you your bus and train tickets in advance, so you don’t have to worry about transportation back to Cusco.
+On Day Three of Huchuy Qosqo Tour, is where you’ll finally see the highlight of your trip to Peru, Machu Picchu.
+At Machu Picchu Tours & Treks, we organise everything, and that includes getting you your bus and train tickets in advance, so you don’t have to worry about transportation back to Cusco.

 Times vary so that it will depend on your request for the trip.
 Once you get to the Inca citadel, you’ll get a comprehensive tour of the ancient ruins.
 You’ll have time to wander on your own.
 After you’ve had your fill of this ancient world wonder, you’ll return to Aguas Calientes for lunch then off to Ollantaytambo by train.